osidufg/csv-column-extractor/README.md

-# csv-column-extractor
+# CSV Column Extractor
-Extract specific columns from a CSV using pandas/dask
+Extract specific columns from a CSV using Python

 # Requirements
 1. Python and PIP Package Manager